corlaez/web/src/main/resources/en/blog/5$hexagonal-feedback.md

 }
 ```

 As you can see, no library, just code.
-Sure this implementation will have to be instantiated manually somewhere else, but it will be fine.
-We can now remove the Spring dependency and its overhead.
+Sure this implementation will have to be instantiated manually somewhere else, but it should be a straightforward process.
-By the way, there is nothing preventing Java to use the same approach for the configuration (except it won't be as efficient as Kotlin in terms of LoC and readability).
+By the way, there is nothing preventing Java to use the same approach for the configuration.

 _"But I see no functions and Spring wasn't creating fields"_, I hear you say, and you are right.
-By default, Spring provides beans as singletons this just means that it will call that method only once.
-I decided to use the fields for that reason and for simple (or well-designed) apps this pattern can scale well with a few tweaks.
+By default, Spring provides beans as singletons this just means that it will call that method only once and share that instance to the code that needs it.
+I decided to use the fields for that reason and for simple (or carefully designed) apps this pattern can scale well with few tweaks.

 Ok, onto Driver now (I am assuming this interface is not empty and defines functions to be implemented for Primary Adapters):